Why distracted driving affects your safety

 Still driven to distraction?

 That concludes our short tour of driver distraction.
-But if you want to learn more about this very important topic, Better Driving and The Official DVSA Guide to Driving – the essential skills have it covered.
+But if you want to learn more about this very important topic the new edition of Better Driving (available as a book and an eLearning course) and The Official DVSA Guide to Driving – the essential skills have it covered.
 You can also check out some of our previous blogs on the subject.

 Until next time...